Yingtian-Liu/Nash-multitask-learning-prestack-three-parameter-inversion/README.md

 pytorch==2.1.1
 tqdm==4.67.1
 wget==3.2
-math==1.3.0
 ```

-## Data Description
+## 📁 Data Description
 The data used in this code include:
 - Synthetic seismic data generated from classic geophysical models
 - Low-frequency constraint models for inversion regularization

-## Citation:
+## 📚 Citation
-If you have found our code and data useful, we kindly ask you to cite our work
+If you find our work useful, please cite:
 ```
 @article{liu2025nash,
   title={Nash-multitask learning-semisupervised temporal convolutional network method for prestack three-parameter inversion},